sanjayparihar500/Prudential/automation-end-to-end-testing/README.md

 Note: YOU NEED JAVASCRIPT ECMA6 SUPPORT FOR RUNNING THIS TEST

-FOR ANY ISSUES REFER -http://www.protractortest.org/#/
+FOR ANY ISSUES REFFER -http://www.protractortest.org/#/